stitchdata/docs/_saas-integrations/bronto/bronto-latest.md

 # -------------------------- #

 # Looking for the table schemas & info?
-# Each table has a its own .md file in /_integration-schemas/saas-integration
+# Each table has a its own .md file in /_integration-schemas/bronto

-schema-sections:
-  - title: ""
-    anchor: ""
-    content: |

 ---
 {% assign integration = page %}